abhilash2015/IIEC-RISE-Docker-Project/ReadMe.md

 3. To see all docker images: docker images
 4. Create new folder: mkdir myproject cd myproject
-5. Create a file named ìdocker-compose.ymlî inside the ìmyprojectî directory. cd myproject vim docker-compose.yml
+5. Create a file named ‚Äúdocker-compose.yml‚Äù inside the ‚Äúmyproject‚Äù directory. cd myproject vim docker-compose.yml
 6. Enter the source code